shubhamRokade2005/hello-world12/README.md

-this is writtin in c language
+this is writting in c language